 Visiting the Hardmans' House: what you need to know

-Explore the Hardmans’ House on one of our fascinating guided tours of the home and photographic studio of E. Chambré and Margaret Hardman.
-Here's a few important things to know before visiting us, including how to book and what to expect.
+Book your place on a fascinating guided tour of the home and photographic studio of E. Chambré and Margaret Hardman.
+Here are a few important things to know before visiting us, including how to book and what to expect.

-Tickets to join a guided tour are now available.
+Tickets to join a guided tours on Fridays and Saturdays between 6–28 May 2022 are available two weeks in advance from 28 April.
 Booking is recommended to guarantee entry and you can book online until 8am on the day you visit.
 Tours last 45 minutes and are limited to six people.
 Please arrive promptly to our Pilgrim Street entrance within the 10 minute timeslot you have booked so that you’re here for when the tour begins.
 We can’t guarantee entry for latecomers.

 How do I book tickets?

-Tickets can be booked online here.
+Tickets for the first two weeks will be available to book via the What's On section on the homepage from Thursday 28 April, and will subsequently be released two weeks in advance every Thursday until 12 May..
 If you would prefer to book over the phone, you can call our Box Office on 0344 249 1895.

+Tickets will be released two weeks in advance every Thursday from 28 April.
 You can book online until 8am on the day.
 Spaces are limited to six per tour so please book early to guarantee your space on a tour and avoid disappointment.
 You may be able to pop into Visitor Reception and book with us to join a tour that day, but we can't guarantee any tours will have spaces available.
+We will advertise tour availability every Friday morning via our Facebook and Twitter.

 Where should I arrive for the tour?